daleonpz/Notes/fh-dortmund/01-ESE.md

         - Semantics: transition systems (Kripke structure)
         - Specifications: temporal logic
         - Method: model checking
     - kripke structure:
         - state based
         - with statistics, predicators and transitions
     - the state machine includes temporal logic that must be checked
     - Software model checking: Reality check
-            - Why model checking is difficult? need model construction, specification are partial or not clear, and the output interpretation (it's hard to find the exact error or trace the error)
+    - Why model checking is difficult?
-- Model construction:
+        - Model construction problem:
-    - Semantic gap:
-        - are the abstractions right?
-        - no direct mapping
-        - the implementation level is more detailed
-        - the requirement must be fulfill also in the implementation
+            - Semantic gap: are the abstractions right?, no direct mapping, the implementation level is more detailed, the requirement must be fulfill also in the implementation
+        - Model specification problem: difficult to formalize a requirement in temporal logic, because specification are partial or not clear.
-- States explosion possible
+        - States explosion problem
             - the more components there are, the less feasible is checking  all of them
             - the only thing that helps is the compound component checking approach
+        - Output interpretation problem: it's hard to find the exact error or trace the error
+    - Input languages for model checking: synchronous languages, finite automata, timed and hybrid automata
+    - Model checking - Summary:
+        - Instead of a "complete" specification use only one that consists of relevant properties (e.g., for safety)
+        - Usually only restricted notions for formal models:  Finite automata (or similar restricted models)
+        - Often restricted notions for formal properties:  Prepositional logic, Temporal logic (Model-Checking)
+        - Benefits: Counterexample when a property is not fulfilled
+        - Limitations: Not feasible for too large models (state explosion), Not feasible for too complex formal properties

+- Dynamic analysis:
+    - Testing is a process of executing a program with the intent of finding an error.
+    - A good test case is one that has high probabilities of finding an error
+    - A succesful test is one that uncovers an as-yet undiscoverd error
+    - Test:  An activity in which a system or component is executed under specified conditions, the results are observed or recorded, and an evaluation is made of some aspect of the system or component.
+    - Objetives: (NO SLIDES)
 - Function testing
 - White box testing approach
 - Testing software intensive system